Call our Infoline

 There is an active post-graduate training programme including Diploma and M.Sc courses in Environmental Science, Environmental Protection, Environmental Health, Community Health, Occupational Health and Safety and Food Science at various centres throughout the country.

-Allied Health Care Professionals with foreign qualifications who have not completed the validation process may not work in the Irish public health sector.
+Health Care Professionals with foreign qualifications who have not completed the validation process may not work in the Irish publicly-funded health sector.